Young-Lord/hideRecent/README.md

 1. Select `android` in module scope and activate the module
 2. Select the apps you want to hide from recent app list
 3. Reboot (you MUST reboot when you modify the list, or changes will not be applied until next reboot)
+4. If you need multi-user support, install this module only in main user, and use [Shizuku](https://shizuku.rikka.app/download/) to get app info from other users.

 ## Module Scope